Budgeting

 5.2 Poor Cash Flow Management

-Without careful cash flow management, you can easily find yourself unable to make loan repayments, even if your business is profitable.
+Without careful cash flow management, you can easily find yourself unable to make repayments, even if your business is profitable.
 Always maintain a cash buffer to ensure you can cover repayments and other critical expenses without stress.

 5.3 Ignoring Market Changes